UtrechtUniversity/ia-webscraping/cdx-records/ReadMe.md

 ### Update Scripts

-Update the following parameters in the X.tf file:
+Update the following parameters in the [terraform files](/terraform):
+- bla

 ## Run